 Thousands of historical sites, hundreds of miles of coastline and wide-open spaces as far as the eye can see.
 Physical distancing isn’t a problem in Orkney.

-South Ronaldsay is an island with some excellent coastal trails, and the route from Windwick to the Eastside beach is one of our favourites.
+South Ronaldsay is an island with some excellent coastal trails, and the route from Windwick to the Eastside beach is one of the best.
 Think sea stacks, seabirds, sealife and a special sandy beach at the end of it all.

 This is a wild and wonderful place to be, as you’d expect on the north-western tip of our archipelago.
 Noup Head Lighthouse is perched on the edge of these huge cliffs, which are full of seabirds and the sound of the sea.
 There are stunning views here and plenty of fresh air – just right for clearing the cobwebs.